googlecodelabs/migrate-python2-appengine/README.md

 ## Table of Contents

 Each major migration step has its own codelab & corresponding overview video.
 The step numbers correspond to their own folders, and generally each have folders for Python 2 &amp; 3 ports.
-Some have an alternative or secondary succeeding migration&emdash;these end with "a", i.e., "Step 2a".
+Some have an alternative or secondary succeeding migration&emdash;these end with "a", i.e., "Step 3a".

 1. Migrate from `webapp2` to [Flask](https://flask.palletsprojects.com/)
-    - Stongly recommended if you have a web UI
+    - Strongly recommended if you have a web UI
     - You can use another web framework as long as it supports routing
 1. Migrate from App Engine NDB to Cloud NDB
     - Stongly recommended
     - Can migrate from Python 2 to 3 after this step
-    - Can migrate directly to Cloud Run after this step (see Step 2a below)
+    - Can migrate directly to Cloud Run after this step (see Step 4 below)
     - Remaining datastore migration steps optional
 1. Migrate from Cloud NDB to Cloud Datastore
     - Cloud NDB works on both Python 2 & 3 App Engine runtimes (old & new), so it is optional